elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 ...
 ```

-Now that we’ve configured the module to consume threat feed data, let’s send the data into Elasticsearch and visualize
+Now that we've configured the module to consume threat feed data, let's send the data into Elasticsearch and visualize
 it with Kibana.

 ## Setting up Elasticsearch and Kibana

 The Filebeat Threat Intel module will send the configured threat feed data into Elasticsearch, which can be visualized
 with Kibana.
 Please see the Elastic documentation for setting up [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html)
 and [Kibana](https://www.elastic.co/guide/en/kibana/current/setup.html) production environments.
-Additionally, if you’re
+Additionally, if you're
 looking for a turnkey approach, you can quickly and securely set up an [Elastic Cloud](https://cloud.elastic.co) account.

-For this non-production example, we’ll be using one of the many projects that use Docker to get Elasticsearch and Kibana
+For this non-production example, we'll be using one of the many projects that use Docker to get Elasticsearch and Kibana
 up and running quickly

 ### Standing up an Elasticsearch and Kibana container